kaiiiz/bbs-server-socket/README.md

 ![](https://i.imgur.com/Rxr6gCv.png)

-Server and Client both inherit to same command parser in order to maintain the state of socket when different commands are executed.
+Server and Client both inherit to same command parser in order to maintain the state of socket.

 BBS_Notifier (Producer) and BBS_Subscriber (Consumer) refers to TAs reference design at Lab4.